 MEPs advocate for the protection of the EU market from unfair competition and the dumping of industrial overcapacity from third countries.
 They underline the importance of an effective carbon border adjustment mechanism (CBAM) in the context of phasing out free allowances under the emissions trading system (ETS).

-The Clean Industrial Deal offers a strategy for a competitive and decarbonised European industry. – Tom Berendsen (EPP, Netherlands)
+The Clean Industrial Deal offers a strategy for a competitive and decarbonised European industry. – MEP Tom Berendsen (EPP/NE)

 In focus: energy-intensive industries and clean technologies

 “European industry is facing enormous challenges, while a strong industrial base is essential for our competitiveness and strategic autonomy.
 The Clean Industrial Deal offers a strategy for a competitive and decarbonised European industry (…) We urge the Commission to act without delay and raise its level of ambition.
-When it comes to industrial policy, European cooperation is more crucial than ever” said Tom Berendsen (EPP, Netherlands).
+When it comes to industrial policy, European cooperation is more crucial than ever” said MEP Tom Berendsen (EPP/NE).

-The Clean Industrial Deal, published by European Commission in February 2025, aims to support the competitiveness and resilience of European industry.
-It focuses mainly on two sectors: energy-intensive industries (like production of chemicals or steel) and clean technology, and aims to lower energy costs via Affordable Energy Action Plan.
+In February 2025, the European Commission published the Clean Industrial Deal in an effort to support the competitiveness and resilience of European industry.
+It focuses mainly on two sectors: energy-intensive industries (e.g., production of chemicals or steel) and clean technology.
+It also aims to lower energy costs via the Affordable Energy Action Plan.
 The Clean Industrial Deal also seeks to boost demand for clean products, further finance the clean transition and improve circularity, access to critical raw materials and the establishment of sectoral skills for strategic industries.